orientechnologies/orientdb-docs/release/3.2/What-is-new-in-OrientDB-3.2.md

 ## Distributed enhancements and stabilization

 In v 3.1.x, OrientDB clustering had a limitation related to indexing: UNIQUE indexes needed full agreement between the nodes (N ack out of N nodes) to perform a transaction.
-In v 3.2 we removed this limitation, now transactions that involve UNIQUE indexes have the same quorum as any other transaction (typically N/2 + 1)
+In v 3.2 we removed this limitation, now transactions that involve UNIQUE indexes have the same quorum as any other transaction (typically N/2 + 1).
+Hazelcast was updated to latest version.

 ## Console enhancements